silnrsi/pysilfont/docs/scripts.md

 Currently features.fea does not round-trip successfully, so `--nofea` can be used to suppress the production of a features.fea file.

-To leave any features.fea files in existing UFOs untouched use `--restorefea`
+To leave any features.fea files in existing UFOs untouched use `--preservefea`

 Example usage: